 Some people keep money divided up between many banks simply because they wanted to take advantage of new account promotions.
 It’s easier to collect fees, however, if you’re utilizing different banks: overdraft fees, minimum balance fees, credit card interest fees, etc… streamlining accounts will make managing your money much easier.

 Also, make sure your bank is working for you.
 In today’s competitive banking market, there is no reason you should not be making money on your money.
 Shop around for the best offerings.
-A bank I personally love is the online bank Ally Financial.
-They offer an interest checking account that has no monthly fees, yet still lets your money build interest.

 Are you still getting paper bank statements in the mail?